 As we engage in His Word, the Holy Spirit takes them and works out our hearts, growing us stronger as children of God.
 Speak to your Heavenly Father daily and read His responses in written language.
 Oh, how we take it for granted!
 To think that an infinite God would humiliate Himself into human language so that we might know him?
 How amazing!

-Focused, daily prayer is an Achilles’ heel in the Christian life for the western believer today.
+Focused, daily prayer is an Achilles’ heel in the western believer today.
 If you’re honest with yourself, you will likely admit that your prayer life is not great.
 I find that we don’t make it routine.
 Many believers often feel unequipped to pray, and too often only turn to prayer in crisis like financial trouble, health issues or something severe such as being on the last day of rifle season with nothing but empty tags!
 1 Thessalonians (ESV) makes the formula simple for us on how often we should pray: “pray without ceasing.”
 Pray at scheduled times and when unexpected opportunities arise.
 In those moments also ask God to open your eyes to more impromptu opportunities where you should be drawn into a conversation with the Lord.

 In Luke 11 the disciples ask Jesus to teach them to pray.
 He responds with the Lord’s Prayer:

 “Our Father in Heaven, hallowed be your name.
 Your kingdom come, your will be done on earth as it is in heaven.
 Give us this day our daily bread, and forgive us our debts, as we also have forgiven our debtors.
 And lead us not into temptation, but deliver us from evil.”